A comprehensive & open-source component system for building Tailwind-powered, sophisticated, scalable web applications.

-Hummingbird is an extensive, open-source library of UI components built as the most sensible UI library for Tailwind CSS.
+Hummingbird is an extensive, open-source library of UI components built as the most sensible component system for Tailwind CSS.
 It is designed to provide a definitive toolset for rapid development, featuring a massive collection of variants, plug-and-play integration, and a performance-first architecture.
 The library includes all essential components required for modern web development, such as buttons, forms, and modals, alongside complex layouts and a clean codebase designed for data-rich dashboards, SaaS applications, and e-commerce platforms.

 All elements are meticulously crafted with Tailwind CSS utility classes and are designed to be fully extensible.
 The library is framework-agnostic, with guides and wrappers to ensure seamless integration into any modern development stack.

 Hummingbird is a fast, lightweight UI library built on top of Tailwind CSS utility classes.
-Write cleaner HTML, customize with utilities, and bring your project to life with interactive, accessible components.
+Write cleaner HTML, customize with utilities, and bring any project to life with interactive, accessible components.
 Start building today by following the quickstart guide.

-Install Hummingbird via your preferred package manager:
+Install Hummingbird via a preferred package manager:

-Import Hummingbird styles in your main CSS file (e.g., styles.css).
+npm install @hummingbirdui/hummingbirdImport Hummingbird styles in the main CSS file (e.g., styles.css).

 @import "tailwindcss";

-Include Hummingbird javascript at the end of your HTML body.
+@import "@hummingbirdui/hummingbird";Include Hummingbird javascript at the end of the HTML body.

-Optimization: To reduce the final bundle size, you can import only the specific JavaScript plugins you need.
+<script src="https://cdn.jsdelivr.net/npm/@hummingbirdui/hummingbird@0.0.0-insiders.3.0/dist/hummingbird.bundle.min.js"></script>Optimization: To reduce the final bundle size, only the specific JavaScript plugins needed can be imported.
 Follow the optimization approach in the JavaScript section.

 Learn more about Hummingbird’s JavaScript components in the JavaScript section.